Journal of Samuel Kiechel

-Samuel Kiechel’s journey to London took him through the Dutch Republic, which comprised Protestant provinces roughly corresponding to today’s Netherlands, having declared independence from Spain in the sixteenth century.
-On his return journey to Hamburg, he chose a route passing through the southern part of the Low Countries, which had remained loyal to the Spanish king.
+Samuel Kiechel’s journey to London had taken him through the Dutch Republic, the Protestant provinces that had declared independence from Spain, roughly corresponding to today’s Netherlands.
+For his return to Hamburg, he chose a route passing through the southern part of the Low Countries, which had remained loyal to the Spanish king.

-The difference in Kiechel’s experience between the two regions will be pretty evident.
-During his passage through the independent provinces, Kiechel never mentioned any threat of banditry.
+The difference between travelling in the Dutch Republic and the Spanish Netherlands is quite stark in Kiechel’s journal.
+During his passage through the independent provinces, he never mentioned any threat of banditry.
 At most, there was concern about privateers at sea.
-But even that danger could be mitigated by a traveller acquiring a passport.
+But even that danger could be mitigated by the traveller acquiring a passport.
 Kiechel even sailed on board a privateer to Dover.

-However, on the journey from Calais to Antwerp and onwards to Cologne, our traveller was frequently worried about ambushes.
-His route brought him close to the frontline of conflict.
-The bandits Kiechel feared were partly criminals and impoverished peasants making a living through banditry, as well as marauding mercenaries and Dutch troops sent on raids to disrupt traffic and harass the Spanish garrisons in the area.
+However, on the journey from Calais to Antwerp and then to Cologne, our traveller would frequently worry about banditry, comment on the desolation and destruction he saw, and barely escape an ambush.
+His route brought him close to the front lines of the conflict.
+The bandits Kiechel feared were, in part, criminals, marauding mercenaries, or impoverished peasants making a living, as well as Dutch troops sent on raids to disrupt traffic and harass the Spanish garrisons in the area.

 Delayed Departure

-Our traveller had left London, accompanied by two men from Antwerp who wished to return home.
+Our traveller had left London with two men from Antwerp who wished to return home.
 One of them was a messenger.
-As was often the case with Kiechel, he chose companions who were familiar with the region he intended to travel through and, hopefully, knew the roads.
+As was often the case with Kiechel, he chose companions familiar with the region he planned to travel through and, hopefully, knew the roads.
 A messenger from Antwerp was therefore the perfect choice.

-When Kiechel’s companion, the messenger, learned of this, he concealed their animals.
-He told our traveller that royal messengers had the right to seize any horse if necessary.
+When Kiechel’s companions heard of this, they concealed their animals.
+Our traveller learnt that royal messengers had the right to seize any horse if necessary.
 Because of this incident, the three men decided to delay their departure by another day and wait until the French messengers had left.

 A Troublesome Horse